Order today and get 50% off downloadable products or 25% off printed homestudies.

 Megan L. Muir, a Partner with DLA Piper LLP (US), is the firm’s Regional Head of Corporate and Securities.
-She represents emerging growth companies and the venture capital firms, strategic investors and investment banks that finance these companies.
+She represents emerging growth companies and the VC firms, strategic investors and investment banks that finance these companies.

 Michael Orbach, a Managing Director with Cascadia Capital LLC, leads the firm’s Information Technology practice.
 With over 25 years of operational and transactional experience, he has closed more than 70 public, private and cross-border mergers and acquisitions and financings.